 1. Patisseries from Flour & Chocolate

-Probably my favourite place in Brisbane to indulge in a tart, cake or other heavenly treat!
+Probably my favourite place in Brisbane to indulge in a tart, cake or other heavenly treats!
 Flour & Chocolate, based in Morningside, serve up the most delicious and good-looking patisseries you’ve seen south of the equator.
 Not only does the food taste good, but Lachlan and his team of wonder-chefs are absolutely lovely too!
 Be sure to try one of their impressive Danish’s and their signature cronuts.
 Find Flour & Chocolate here.

 2. Mexican from California Native

-Definitely my favourite Brisbane spot to grab insanely good Mexican food that is sure to hit the spot.
+Definitely, my favourite Brisbane spot to grab insanely good Mexican food that is sure to hit the spot.
 California Native is based in Coorparoo and has a really cool decor, the owners are genuinely wonderful people, fulfilling their culinary dreams through the restaurant.
 The food is authentic and packed full of flavour!
 You have to try their Tacos, they’re freaking delicious and not to be missed (along with everything else on the menu).
 Find California Native here.

 3. Pasta from 1889 Enoteca

 For Brisbane’s best pasta, get yourself down to 1889 Enoteca in Woolloongabba.
 The pasta here is next level, as is their fantastic range of wines.
 A meal here really is one of those dining experiences that turn into a great evening you just can’t forget.
 Matt and I go here whenever we have something really special we want to celebrate.
 Find 1889 Enoteca here.